helgeho/Exspec/README.md

 ## Mocking

-Exspec provides a very ease to use yet powerful way for writing mocks / stubs.
+Exspec provides a very ease to use yet powerful way to writing mocks / stubs.
 Calling `!mock` or `!stub` (which are synonyms in Exspec) gives you an Exspec Mock object or assigns it to a variable when you specify one by calling `!mock var_name`.
-A mock keeps track of all method calls on it and returns a new mock for each non-defined methods.
+A mock keeps track of all method calls on it and returns a new mock for each non-defined method.
 Also, it saves values that get defined to an attribute of the mock and returns it on accessing the same attribute method later.

 For stubbing particular methods you can define those on your mock as follows: